Vladikolev0321/CarsRental/README.md

 # Cars rental web application
-Making a Cars web app using Flask framework for the subject in school - Software Development
+Making a Cars rental web app using Flask framework for the subject in school - Software Development